DreymaR/BigBagKbdTrixPKL/Files/README.md

 EPiKaL PKL is a Work-In-Progress, so all of it may not be working perfectly ... yet. ;-)

+This is the EPKL Work-In-Progress README, going into details on the changes.
+For the normal EPKL README see the main folder.

 ~ Øystein B "DreymaR" Gadmar, 2019